General Guide to Floating Floors and Installation

 ABOUT FLOATING FLOORS

-Bamboo, engineered timber veneer and laminate flooring are ‘Floating’ floor coverings; they are designed to move in sympathy with the building structure as it reacts to variations in temperature and humidity, and as such their ability to move must not be impeded in any way.
+Bamboo, engineered timber veneer and laminate flooring products are installed using a ‘Floating’ floor method; which means they are designed to move in sympathy with the building structure as it reacts to variations in temperature and humidity, and as such their ability to move must not be impeded in any way.
 They should not be glued, nailed or fixed to the substrate in any manner.

 All timber flooring will absorb and give up moisture until it reaches equilibrium with its environment.
 This process is ongoing and continual, and as such industry and manufacturer requirements state that it is the home owner’s responsibility to ensure that internal relative humidity levels within the house are maintained at or below 65%; this ensures that the boards are not subjected to conditions that are outside of their design tolerances.